 Additionally, the journal is now slightly more image heavy, with cover images being displayed on all paginated lists (e.g. the home page).

 During Q2 as well as Q3 I also gave the Fediverse another shot.
 This time I set up my own Pleroma instance, to not run into similar issues I had last time.
-Long story short, while I did discover a couple of interesting accounts, like The New Oil, the network still feels too much like a place that’s fostering argumentative behaviour and is a lot about ideological and political topics.
+Long story short, while I did discover a couple of interesting accounts, the network still feels too much like a place that’s fostering argumentative behaviour and is a lot about ideological and political topics.
 Hence I gave up on it (again) and shut down the instance.

 These days I’ve resumed looking into Scuttlebutt, after having tried Planetary nearly two years ago.
 The main reason for dipping my toes back into it was that I recently stumbled upon Manyverse for Android.
 So far it doesn’t seem like the network has evolved much from two years back.
 It took me half a day to actually get Manyverse to a point where it would sync reasonably well with at least a few other devices and people that I tested this with.
 Compared to that experience, Superhighway84 is light years ahead, heh. ;-)